nurseiit/jumpto/README.md

 # jumpto

-Utility to bookmark and jump through local directories.
+🏀 One line setup utility to bookmark and jump through local directories.

 ## Installation